 Back in 1998, Spire started out as an OEM PC hardware manufacturer, but recently, they’ve been starting to work their way into the enthusiast grade computer accessories market.
 Their lineup currently includes power supplies, chassis, and of course, cooling solutions – most of which you probably never heard of before.
 That’s why today, we’re going to be looking into their TherMax Eclipse III, or TME III for short.
 The TherMax Eclipse series has proven to be a reliable cooling solution in the past, but with only a single fan it was definitely fighting an uphill battle against [...]

 Since 2005, Noctua has been producing some of the most well known cooling products in the PC accessory market.
 Their most well known products are quiet fans and very large CPU coolers designed to be used by extreme PC enthusiasts who want to get the absolute most out of their air cooling solution.
-Today however, we’re going to be looking at something a bit smaller and a bit more compact from Noctua – the NH-L12 Low Profile CPU cooler, which is catered towards smaller form factor PCs such as mITX, mATX, HTPCs, etc. While there are similarly styled coolers on the market (even some from Noctua), most of those don’t go as far to cater to [...]
+Today however, we’re going to be looking at something a bit smaller and a bit more compact from Noctua – the NH-L12 Low Profile CPU cooler, which is catered towards smaller form factor PCs such as mITX, mATX, HTPCs, etc. While there are similarly styled coolers on the market (even some from Noctua), most of those don’t go as far to [...]

 Being PC enthusiasts, we love to buy huge cases and load them up with tons of fans.
 This is beneficial as more fans typically translate into better airflow and of course, better cooling performance to chill our hot hardware.
 However, with more fans, more cooling, and more airflow, one problem that’s bound to happen is increased noise.
 While a bit of noise is perfectly acceptable when you’re doing something intensive like rendering a video or playing Battlefield 3 with a headset, it can get annoying when you’re trying to appreciate some Beethoven and your PC sounds like a 747 about to taking off.
 To make a PC a bit more [...]